mukesh0000/Puzzle/README.md

 # Puzzle

- In this we have created a puzzle , who ever solve the puzzle can win the Prize
+ In this we have created a puzzle , who ever solve the puzzle will win the Prize